 Let me start by saying that my family hiked this trail accidentally.
 We wound up reading the sign wrong and we thought that we were on the uber-family-friendly Schoolhouse Gap Trail.
 We weren’t.

 We had our son in a baby carrier, so it wasn’t that bad for us.
-The trail is pretty mild as far as incline goes.
-But due to the extremely narrow path, at times, and the extremely steep drop off to one side, I absolutely do not recommend this trail for young children.
+Although this trail is pretty mild as far as incline goes, due to the extremely narrow path, at times, and the extremely steep drop off to one side, I absolutely do not recommend this trail for children.
 It is also 7.2 miles in length round trip, which is more than a bit much for little legs.

 The vast majority of the trail was either flat or on a gentle incline.
 A few times the incline did steepen a bit, but it was very manageable.
 We definitely didn’t need to take too many breaks on this trail, which was great!